-The European Alliance for Vision Research and Ophthalmology (EU EYE) is a not-for-profit, non-governmental organisation (NGO) independent of political parties and economic interests.
-The EU EYE is registered under Belgian law as an AISBL (Association internationale sans but lucratif).
+The European Alliance for Vision Research and Ophthalmology (EU EYE) is a not-forprofit, non-governmental organisation (NGO) independent of political parties and economic interests.
+The EU EYE is registered in Belgium as an International non-profit association, with registration number 0643482261 and ruled by Book 10 of the Belgian Code of Companies and Associations ((BCCA; original term in Dutch: Boek 10 van het Belgisch Wetboek van vennootschappen en verenigingen) of 23 March 2019, as well as the laws and decrees relating to international non-profit associations.

 The EU EYE is fully-funded by its members, which are European subspecialty societies, and receives no grants and donations towards its operation from any industry.
-The EU EYE has adopted a membership business model that guarantees independence while funding the operations of the organisation: The annual membership fee of each member organisation is calculated on the basis of number of events organised by the member organisation and the number of event participants.
+The EU EYE has adopted a membership business model that guarantees independence while funding the operations of the organisation: the annual membership fee of each member organisation is calculated on the basis of number of events organised by the member organisation and the number of event participants.

 Each member society has one vote, irrespective of its size or the extent of its contribution to the budget.